candidamg/Crowdfunding_ETL/README.md

 Both merged_df and campaing_merged_df were merged into a single dataframe.
 After dropping the not necessary columns the dataframe was exported and named campaign.csv.

-For contacts CSV file both options were completed by usnig dataframes and regex.
+For contacts CSV file both options were completed by using dataframes.
+The CSV files then were inspected to create an ERD sketch (see crowfunding_ERD.png), the schema was used then with PostgreSQL to create and import the data, which was successfully done.

+This project was completed by Katie Bienek and Candida Miranda.